jazzband/django-axes/README.rst

 * ``axes``, as in tools you can use to hack (generally on wood).

 In this case, however, the hacking part of it can be taken a bit further:
-**Axes is intended to help you stop people from brute forcing Django views**.
+**Axes is intended to help you stop people from brute forcing your Django site**.

 Functionality